Deployment Manager

 Tip: Test the deployment of complex packages by importing them into a test account before sharing them with the final target account.
 See the Deploying a Package section for more information.

-1. From the list of packages, select Import Package and then browse to or drag the package into the dialog box.
+1. From the list of packages, select Import and then browse to or drag the package into the dialog box.

 2. Select Import.